Mahdidrm/GPU/README.md

 # Installing GPU for Python on Windows 10
-- (the update part is at the end of this page)
+- (This page is updating at the end)

 Are you looking for a quick, convenient, and easy way to use #GPU on your Python often?
 Here is a complete and simple explanatory way to do it!